Synchronize with modified file instead of overwriting

 This patch does not really implement merging; instead, it asks to reload the database when the window gets activated.
 This should work most of the time, i.e. long as people are not modifying the file on two systems at the same time, and KeePassX is configured to save the database after each modification.

-#3 Updated by Ondřej Kudlík about 4 years ago
+#3 Updated by Ondřej Kudlík over 4 years ago

 Synchronizing (same way as keepass2 on windows) is only feature which prohibits me and my colleagues to use keepassx.
 We need to access shared databases in same time and change them too.